MicrosoftDocs/azure-docs/articles/security-center/defender-for-container-registries-intro.md

 ### What registry types are scanned?
 What types are billed?
 The availability section lists the types of container registries supported by Azure Defender for container registries.

-If registries that aren't supported are connected to your Azure subscription, they won't be scanned and you will not be billed for them.
+If you connect unsupported registries to your Azure subscription, they won't be scanned and you won't be billed for them.

 ## Next steps